 Clarice Esslinger has been a trainer for over 15 years in the areas of multi-cultural issues, responding to diversity, and starting the conversation about race.
 She teaches English and job skills to refugees and immigrants and serves on the State Professional Development Committee for Adult Basic Education.
 Prior to training here in Minnesota, Clarice worked in Nepal for seven years facilitating community development in marginalized villages through strength-based training.
 She is passionate about encouraging fellow educators and those new to the field.

-Kimberly has been working in the field of Early Childhood for over 25 years and has over 28 years of experience training adults.
+Kimberly Giles has been working in the early childhood field for over 25 years and has over 28 years of experience training adults.
 In addition to her experience as an early childhood trainer, she works with the National Family Child Care Association as an accreditation observer.
-Kimberly is a professional development specialist for Child Care Aware MN West/Central, assists with trainer recruitment project through Child Care Aware MN and coordinates an Emergency Preparedness training project with Child Care Aware MN and Child Care Aware of America.
+Kimberly is a professional development specialist for Child Care Aware Minnesota’s West/Central District, assists with the trainer recruitment project through Child Care Aware of Minnesota, and coordinates an emergency preparedness training project with Child Care Aware of Minnesota and Child Care Aware of America.
 Kimberly also has experience in developing educational materials, writing training curriculum, coordinating early childhood conferences, and life skills coaching.
 She is a blogger and has authored two children picture books with a nutrition theme.